 As a commissioned artist for miniatures, I’ve had to assemble all kinds of models.
 I’ve had to learn through experience what was the best glues to use for assembling miniatures, crafting terrain pieces, and constructing 3D printed parts into a complete model.

 Some glues are gels, runny liquids, or sprays (just don’t use it for hair).
 Depending on your project, you’ll want to use a particular kind of glue.
 Read on for more details about the best glues for your hobby project.

-Super glue is the best universal type of model glue for plastic material.
+Super glue is the best type of glue for plastic models.
 This is especially true for polyurethane-based plastic kits, such as for Games Workshop gaming miniatures, e.g., Warhammer 40k, Age of Sigmar, Dungeon and Dragons or other RPG miniatures, Wizkids minis, and most scale model kits that come on plastic sprues.

 Super glue works fast and bonds well to plastic.
+For scale model kits made of polystyrene or polyurethane plastic, super glue works great.
 Just be careful of clear plastic parts, like windows.
 Super glue will frost clear acrylic and plastic parts and make them appear cloudy.
 To avoid the clouding effect on clear plastic parts, I suggest using a plastic cement model glue (below).

 If you’re looking for a permanent bond between plastic parts for miniatures, then plastic modeling cement will be the best glue for plastics.
 Plastic cement has an active chemical solvent (usually toluene) that will first dissolve plastic upon application, then harden the “molten” plastic back together, permanently fusing plastic parts together.
 As a consequence, plastic cement is useless for assembling anything other than plastic.